MicrosoftDocs/memdocs/memdocs/intune/configuration/oemconfig-managed-home-screen-permissions-android.md

 # Configure permissions for the Managed Home Screen (MHS) on Android Enterprise devices using Microsoft Intune

-The Managed Home Screen (MHS) is an Intune feature that allows you to configure the home screen on the device.
-It's designed to only show the apps that your users access and the device settings that admins need to manage.
+The Managed Home Screen (MHS) is an Intune app that allows you to configure the home screen on the device.
+It only shows the apps that your users access and the device settings that admins need to manage.

-The MHS is typically used for kiosk devices, including frontline worker (FLW) devices.
+The MHS is used for kiosk devices, including frontline worker (FLW) devices.
 It replaces the default launcher on your Android Enterprise dedicated devices.
-For more information on the MHS, go to [Configure the Microsoft MHS app for Android Enterprise](../apps/app-configuration-managed-home-screen-app.md).
+To learn more about the MHS app, go to [Configure the Microsoft MHS app for Android Enterprise](../apps/app-configuration-managed-home-screen-app.md).

 Typically, when you configure the MHS on a device, end users need to manually accept the permissions that MHS needs.
 These permissions allow the MHS to access device features and settings.